nz-programming/sentiment_analysis_app/README.md

 - HTML,CSS
     * Bootstrap 5.0.2

-I chose these major and popular technologies from many developers to enable me to develop this application smoothly with plenty of documents because I was not familiar with this type of development.
+I chose these major and popular technologies used by many developers to enable me to develop this application smoothly with plenty of documents because I was not familiar with this type of development.

 ## Application structure